 France Under 20’s wrapped up their first ever Six Nations Championship with a hard fought win against Ireland U20’s in Tarbes on Friday night.

-This match appears to have been a much better performance from Ireland U20’s, who’s defence kept them in the game in the first half before making a bit of a comeback in the second, though there can be few complaints with the final result given the home sides dominance up front.
+The match was a much better performance from Ireland U20’s, who’s defence kept them in the game in the first half before making a bit of a comeback in the second, though there can be few complaints with the final result given the home sides dominance up front.

-Despite Belfast Harlequins’ Frankie Taggart claiming the only try for Ireland it was another case of poor representation for the Province with Taggart only getting 28 minutes on the pitch and Queens Universities’ David Busby only involved for 2 minutes at the end of the game – giving the Ulster youngsters a meagre 2.5% of game time for the second week running.
+Despite Belfast Harlequins’ Taggart claiming the only try for Ireland it was another case of poor representation for the province with Taggart only getting 28 minutes on the pitch and Queen’s David Busby only involved for 2 minutes at the end of the game – giving the Ulster youngsters a meagre 2.5% of game time for the second week running.